 • make arrangements for the invigilation of examinations;

-• make appropriate arrangements for dealing with absentees from examina-tions in accordance with the provisions of these procedures, including noti-fication of cases to College Examining Boards and the recording and re-porting of such cases;
+• make appropriate arrangements for dealing with absentees from examina-tions in accordance with the provisions of these procedures, including noti-fication of cases to Faculty/School Examining Boards and the recording and re-porting of such cases;

 • sending to Senate, at the close of examinations, a report on the manner in which they have been conducted, specifying any difficulties which may have arisen, and incorporating any suggestions for improvement in the conduct of them.

 For open-book examinations, candidates may bring materials into the examination as specified in the rubric, as hard paper copies only.
 Electronic equipment (iPads, tablets, etc) containing the supporting materials will not be permitted.

 English/foreign language dictionaries shall not be allowed into examination venues unless it is clearly indicated on the rubric that they may be used.
 For in person examinations, invigilators shall have a supply of English only and English/Welsh dictionaries at each venue which candidates shall be able to refer to, provided the rubric allows this.
 In light of Covid 19, the shared use of equipment shall be minimised.
 However, where shared use of equipment is necessary, reasonable cleaning and hygiene measures will be taken.

 For in person examinations candidates shall not be permitted to use their own calculators.
 The University shall provide standard calculators for use at each venue.
 Invigilators will not be expected to check personal or Faculty/School calculators for the possibility of students’ gaining an unfair advantage.
 This responsibility rests with the examiner or Faculty/School.
 In light of Covid 19, the shared use of equipment shall be minimised.
 However, where shared use of equipment is necessary, reasonable cleaning and hygiene measures will be taken.